0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/baffc291-c7b4-43bf-a4f5-41fb4ec72267)

-Finally, do not forget to deactivate the virtual environment you are using once you are done with it.
+Finally, do not forget to deactivate the virtual environment you are using, once you are done with it.